mrisher/smtp-sts/reporting.md

 ## Report Filename

-The filename SHOULD be constructed using the following ABNF:
+The filename is RECOMMENDED to be constructed using the following ABNF:

      filename = sender "!" policy-domain "!" begin-timestamp
                "!" end-timestamp [ "!" unique-id ] "." extension